 top of page

+Hi.
 My name is Neeraj Katyal.
 I’m from Long Island and my parents are from India, which are two places that most people don’t want to be from.
-For what it’s worth, I’m quite proud of my roots.
+For what it's worth, I'm quite proud of my roots.

 I grew up in Smithtown, about 50 miles east of New York.
 (If you really want to get into it, I'm from St. James, which is part of Smithtown, but that's neither here nor there.)

-I shouldn’t have sold it to anyone, much less Harvey Weinstein, The Devil's Only Son.
-Unfortunately-- sadly -- hindsight is 20/20.
-Also, at the time, I wasn’t keen on turning down the offer.
-It was worth a potential $800,000 in 2008 money (before residuals).
-Plus, Harvey Weinstein was a king whose Midas touch turned a writer's pages into Academy Awards.
+I shouldn’t have sold it to anyone, much less Harvey Weinstein.
+Unfortunately, hindsight is 20/20, and at the time, I wasn’t keen on turning down the offer.
+It was worth a potential $1,000,000 in 2008 money.
+Plus, Weinstein was a king whose Midas touch turned a writer's pages into Academy Awards.
 His films resulted in 81 Oscar wins and hundreds more in nominations.
-Before he read the script, I had my choice of roughly ten top producers to package the project with directors and actors, and then go out to potential buyers.
-I chose a former studio head who was previously named by Forbes as one of The World's 100 Most Powerful Women.
-She was running Disney as a woman, as a Jewish woman, as a gay, Jewish woman, and she was doing this all in her 30s.)
-Attaching talent would be easy, but stranger things have (and could have) happened.
-We closed the deal on April 14th, but the contracts weren't signed months later until August 11th -- shortly before
+Before he read, we had a choice of several producers who would package the project, then subsequently go out to potential buyers.
+I chose a former studio head who was previously named by Forbes as one of "The World's 100 Most Powerful Women."
+She was running Disney as a woman, as a Jewish woman, as a gay Jewish woman, and she was doing all of this in her 30's.)
+Talent wanted on board, but stranger things have happened.
+We closed the deal on April 14th, but the contracts weren't signed until August 11th -- shortly before Lehman Brothers imploded and the economy followed suit.
+No pun intended.
+Financing for indie films dried up, and I wasn't going to be to be the guy at the reveal party that could've sold a screenplay for even $10,000.
+This one time when I was young.
+It didn't hurt that the old Miramax team thought the script was better than “Good Will Hunting.”
+(It was not better.)

 Strengths